 Frank Biro received his Bachelor of Science from Drexel University and his MD at Harvard Medical School.
 Completed dual residencies in internal medicine and pediatrics, he barded in Internal Medicine, Pediatrics, and Adolescent Medicine.
 Currently Professor of Pediatrics at University of Cincinnati, he’s also on faculty in the Division of Adolescent and Transition Medicine for the past 35+ years.

 A highly functioning chocoholic, Becky Clark lives in Denver and is the seventh of eight kids, which explains both her insatiable need for attention and her atrocious table manners.
 She likes to read funny books so it felt natural to write them, too.
-She writes the Dunne Diehl novels, the Mystery Writer’s Mysteries, and the upcoming Crossword Puzzle Mysteries.
+She writes the Dunne Diehl novels, the Mystery Writer’s Mysteries, the upcoming Crossword Puzzle Mysteries, and “Eight Weeks to a Complete Novel: How To Write Faster, Write Better, And Be More Organized.”
 Visit her online at www.BeckyClarkBooks.com.

-Liz has followed her heart through a wide variety of careers including farming with a team of draft horses, and working as a field paramedic, Outward Bound instructor, athletic trainer, and roller-skating waitress, among other curious choices.
-She is a two-time Colorado Book Award winner in Science Fiction/Fantasy (2018 for A Borrowed Hell and 2019 for While Gods Sleep) and her short stories have been published in a wide variety of magazines and anthologies.
+Liz Colter has followed her heart through a wide variety of careers including draft-horse farmer, field paramedic, Outward Bound instructor, athletic trainer, and roller-skating waitress, among other curious choices.
+She is a two-time Colorado Book Award winner in Science Fiction/Fantasy and her short stories have been published in a wide variety of magazines and anthologies.
 She writes contemporary and dark fantasy as L. D. Colter and epic fantasy as L. Deni Colter.